omkashyap007/SocialMediaSite/README.md

 We have used the following technologies to develop the Advanced Chat System:

-Django: A high-level Python web framework for rapid development.
+  > Django: A high-level Python web framework for rapid development.
+  > Django Channels: A Django library that extends WebSockets and handles asynchrony.
+  > WebSockets: A protocol for bi-directional, real-time communication between clients and servers.
+  ## How to Use

+Getting started with the Advanced Chat System is easy.
+Simply sign up, create your profile, and start chatting!
+Here's how: